habring/cnn_regularity/README.md

 from the root directory of the repository.
 Note, however, that this requires a decent GPU and will take some time (more than a day).
 You can change the training hyperparameters within the file, e.g., train with fewer epochs, but this might lead to different results.

 ## U-net
-The code for the U-net contained in the folder `models/trunks` was mostly taken from [Git repository](https://github.com/aangelopoulos/im2im-uq) which contains the code to reproduce the results of the paper [Image-to-Image Regression with Distribution-Free Uncertainty Quantification and Applications in Imaging](https://arxiv.org/abs/2202.05265) by Angelopoulos, Anastasios et al.
+The code for the U-net contained in the folder `models/trunks` was mostly taken from this [git repository](https://github.com/aangelopoulos/im2im-uq) which contains the code to reproduce the results of the paper [Image-to-Image Regression with Distribution-Free Uncertainty Quantification and Applications in Imaging](https://arxiv.org/abs/2202.05265) by Angelopoulos, Anastasios et al.

 ## Authors